Congo rebels seize eastern border town, 30,000 flee into Uganda | Law-Order

 Congo rebels seize eastern border town, 30,000 flee into Uganda

-But Jean-Baptise Twizere, the president of a local civil society group, said the town fell to the rebels on Sunday night.
-"Congolese soldiers who found themselves encircled by enemies in Bunagana could not do anything and since 11 p.m. they have left the city," he told Reuters on Monday from Bunagana.
+During the 2012-2013 conflict, Congo and U.N. investigators accused Rwanda and Uganda of supporting the M23, which they denied.
+On Monday, two senior Congolese security sources, who asked not to be named, also accused the Ugandan military of supporting the M23's offensive.

-M23 rebels in the Democratic Republic of Congo have seized the eastern border town of Bunagana, local activists said on Monday, sending more than 30,000 civilians fleeing into neighbouring Uganda.
+M23 rebels in the Democratic Republic of Congo have seized the eastern border town of Bunagana, the rebel group and local activists said on Monday, sending more than 30,000 civilians fleeing into neighbouring Uganda.
 The capture of Bunagana marked a major setback for Congolese forces who said a day earlier they had the insurgents on the run.

 The United Nations and African Union voiced alarm about the mounting violence in a region where conflicts in the 1990s and 2000s cost millions of lives, mostly from disease and hunger, and spawned dozens of militias that remain active to this day.
 Bunagana was an M23 stronghold during a 2012 insurrection that briefly overran the major city of Goma before Congolese and U.N. forces chased the rebels into neighbouring Rwanda and Uganda the following year.

 The office of North Kivu's military governor said on Sunday that Congolese forces had "routed" the M23 following early-morning attacks near Bunagana, which is one of the main crossings into Uganda.
-But Jean-Baptise Twizere, the president of a local civil society group, said the town fell to the rebels on Sunday night.

-"Congolese soldiers who found themselves encircled by enemies in Bunagana could not do anything and since 11 p.m. they have left the city," he told Reuters on Monday from Bunagana.
-Edgard Mateso, the vice president of an advocacy group in North Kivu province, confirmed the M23 takeover.
+But the M23 issued a statement on Monday saying they controlled the town.
+Two local activists confirmed that it had fallen to the rebels.

-General Sylvain Ekenge, the spokesman for North Kivu's military government, said he did not yet have any information.
+General Sylvain Ekenge, the spokesperson for North Kivu's military government, said he did not yet have any information.
+"Our troops have taken control of the city of Bunagana since the morning of Monday, June 13," said M23 spokesperson Willy Ngoma in a statement.

+He said that taking the city had not been their goal, but that they decided to do it after repeated attacks by the Congolese army and allied groups.
+"We ask once again for President Felix Tshisekedi to seize this opportunity to put an end to the violence caused by this useless war and to open direct negotiations with our movement," said the M23 statement.

+A government spokesperson could not immediately be reached for comment.
+Congo's government broke off negotiations with the M23 that had been taking place in Kenya in April.
 'DESPERATE SITUATION'

 The fighting caused more than 30,000 Congolese asylum seekers and 137 Congolese soldiers to cross into Uganda on Monday, Shaffiq Sekandi, Uganda's resident district commissioner for Kisoro district, told Reuters.
 "They are all over, the streets are full, others have gone to churches, they are under trees, everywhere.
 It's a really desperate situation," he said.